These are the petrol stations that have run out of fuel in the Portsmouth area

-BP petrol stations in Havant and Emsworth shut forecourts as fuel shortage hits the Portsmouth area
+BP petrol stations in Havant, Emsworth and Portsmouth shut forecourts as fuel shortage hits the Portsmouth area

 A lack of HGV drivers has hit the petrol supply, causing BP to shut a ‘handful’ of sites.